 The Midnight Sanctuary Review

-Sony PlayStation 4Also available on Nintendo Switch and PC
+Reviewed on Sony PlayStation 4Also available on Nintendo Switch and PC

 The Midnight Sanctuary is a 3D visual novel which takes place in the fictional Christian village Daiusu.
 Navigating through 5 different chapters, you uncover the dark past of Daiusu.